STRONGER INDIA

 Ask a small business owner in Bengaluru what slows them down.
 They will not say taxes.
 They will say inspectors, permit offices, police checkpoints.
 According to a World Bank study, about 60 percent of forced stoppages of trucks on Indian roads by government officials are about extracting money - not enforcing the law.
 The World Bank found that travel time for a Delhi-to-Mumbai truck trip could be cut by two full days if those corrupt stoppages were removed.
 That is two days of lost productivity, every trip, on every route, across the whole country.

-Corruption is a daily tax on every person who runs a business, files a document, or registers a property.
+Corruption is a legacy drag on every person who runs a business, files a document, or registers a property.
+It is also a problem India now has the tools to eliminate.

 Editorial illustration of an unbalanced weighing scale, with a small struggling figure on one side being overwhelmed by a massive pile of coins on the other, representing the enormous economic cost of corruption in India.